sergeiudris/deathstar.lab/docs/design/design.md

 - which means if classes can possibly be loaded per session
 - what about (System/exit 0)?
 - still, evalution contexts are possible, that's how nrepl works</s>

+## even firendly games should be public events

+- events and tournament should not be part of the game, but rather an it's onw system (like github, liquipedia)
+- even more: we should find an existing system (github twitter liquipidia etc.) and within it be able to create our own "ATP tour" or SC2 global points type of yearly system
+- and compete in multiple games - Starcraft, CS, Warcraft, Hide-and-seek, Age of Empires, Charades etc.
+- when trying to play with friends, it's the hell of private chats and groups, everything hidden, cannot cross-post to multiple groups (but on reddit we can)
+- messengers like TElegram, WhatsApp etc. are fine, and writing direct messages is ok, but along with "hey, how's it going..." there should be a link to a public post/event page
+- and the person should sign up for playing this weekend themselves if they want to
+- so all event firendly games and matches should be public events, part of hsitory, that we can see
+- "this year we played 7 matches and you've won 4 and there are all the details even and maybe replays attached"
+- liquiepedia is greate, but unlike github or reddit, there's no communication there and it probably does not allow to create your won league of multiple games and create tournaments/matches
+- so we need to create such a league with points to play with friends in different games